Azure/acs-demos/incubator/dcos/spark_install/script.md

 env | grep ACS_.*
 ```

-# Prepare environment for Spark demo
+## Setup environment for Spark demo

 Here we will prepare a demo environment for running the DC/OS Spark
 demo.